Witnesses: Men wearing Trump masks duked it out in Lowe's

 RICHMOND, Va.
 (AP) — Police say shoppers were mystified and alarmed when two young men wearing Donald Trump masks began boxing one another inside a Virginia Lowe’s store on New Year’s Eve.

-Henrico County Police Capt.
-Chris Eley tells the Richmond Times-Dispatch (http://bit.ly/2iaMJ5K) that officers were summoned to the store Saturday afternoon because of a “disorderly display that scared customers.”
+Officers were summoned to the store Saturday afternoon because of a “disorderly display that scared customers,” Henrico County Police Capt.
+Chris Eley told the Richmond Times-Dispatch (http://bit.ly/2iaMJ5K).

 Henrico police have said little about the incident.
-However, 59-year-old witness Michael Willis tells the newspaper he saw the men hitting each other while yelling, “Donald Trump!
+However, 59-year-old witness Michael Willis told the newspaper he saw the men hitting each other while yelling, “Donald Trump!
 Donald Trump!”
+The men fell and knocked down merchandise in the process, Willis said.

+“I mean, these people, they were hitting,” Willis said.
+“If they was acting, they was doing a good job on it.”

 Most Read Stories